How to Choose Fitness Electronics

 There are two types of HRMs: chest-strap models and strapless models.

-By far the most common style, these consist of a chest strap that fastens around your torso and wirelessly transmits continuous heart rate data to a receiver on your wrist.
+These consist of a chest strap that fastens around your torso and wirelessly transmits continuous heart rate data to a receiver on your wrist.

 Basic models time your workout and give you continuous, average, high and low heart rate data.
 Many advanced models submit a coded signal to prevent other HRMs from interfering with your data.